wandyezj/coding_practice/typescript-definition-language/README.md

 Defining easy to consume APIs is challenging, allow automatic design guidance to avoid common pitfalls.

 * Take experts experience and encode it to make it available to everyone.
-* Enforce common standard naming conventions to make things less confusing for API consumers.

 Example Patterns:
+* Common standard naming conventions to make things less confusing for API consumers.
 * Every SetX must be paired with a GetX for convenience and testability (it's ok to have a readonly GetX without a SetX)
 * Do not allow two functions with nearly the same name except that one ends in an s, as this can be confusing and result in bugs that waste developers time.